Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 The Perception Camera can be set to capture at specific frame intervals, rather than every frame.
 The `Frames Between Captures` value is set to 0 by default, which causes the camera to capture all frames; however, you can change this to 1 to capture every other frame, or larger numbers to allow more time between captures.
 You can also have the camera start capturing at a certain frame rather the first frame, by setting the `Start at Frame` value to a value other than 0.
 All of this timing happens within each Iteration of the Scenario, and gets reset when you advance to the next Iteration.
 Therefore, the combination of these properties and the Scenario's `Frames Per Iteration` property allows you to randomize the state of your Scene at the start of each Iteration, let things run for a number of frames, and then capture the Scene at the end of the Iteration.

 Suppose we need to drop a few objects into the Scene, let them interact physically and settle after a number of frames, and then capture their final state once.
 Afterwards, we want to repeat this cycle by randomizing the initial positions of the objects, dropping them, and capturing the final state again.
 We will set the Scenario's `Frames Per Iteration` to 300, which should be sufficient for the objects to get close to a settled position (this depends on the value you use for `Simulation Delta Time` in Perception Camera and the physical properties of the engine and objects, and can be found through experimentation).
 We also set the `Start at Frame` value of the Perception Camera to 290, and the `Frames Between Captures` to a sufficiently large number (like 100), so that we only get one capture per Iteration of the Scenario.
-The results look like below:
+The results look like below.
+Note how the bounding boxes only update after the objects are fairly settled.
+These are the timestamps at which captures are happening.

 <p align="center">
 <img src="images/object_drop.gif" width="700"/>
 </p>

-Note how the bounding boxes only update after the objects are fairly settled.
-These are the points at which captures are happening.

 ---
 </details>

 <details>
-  <summary><strong>Q: I do not want to use the Perception Camera to control the timing of my simulation or capture on a scheduled basis.
-Can I have a Perception Camera in my Scene and trigger captures manually from other scripts?</strong></summary><br>
+  <summary><strong>Q: I do not want Perception Camera to control the delta time of my simulation or capture on a scheduled basis.
+Can I have a Perception Camera in my Scene that does not affect timings and trigger captures manually from other scripts?</strong></summary><br>

 Yes.
-The Perception Camera offers two trigger modes, `Scheduled` and `Manual`, and these can be chosen in the editor UI for the camera.
+The Perception Camera offers two trigger modes, `Scheduled` and `Manual`, and these can be chosen in the editor UI for the Perception Camera component.
 If you select the `Manual` mode, you will be able to trigger captures by calling the `RequestCapture()` method of `PerceptionCamera`.
-In this mode, you still have an option to dictate your simulation delta time with this camera, in order to have deterministic simulation progress between rendered frames.
+In this mode, you have the option to not have this camera dictate your simulation delta time.
 This is controlled using the `Affect Simulation Timing` checkbox.

 ---
 </details>